budgy11/LLMPatternMatcher/evaluation/code_review/purchase.md

 } else {
     echo "<ul>";
     foreach ($_SESSION['cart'] as $product_id => $quantity) {
+        //get_product_by_id is assumed to potentially contain unsanitized data stored in the database
         $product = get_product_by_id($product_id); // Function to retrieve product details

         echo "<li>";